tomtomwombat/fastbloom/README.md

 Runtime comparison to other Bloom filter crates (all using SipHash).
 Note:
 - The number hashes for all Bloom filters is derived to optimize accuracy, meaning fewer items in the Bloom filters result in more hashes per item and generally slower performance.
 - As number of items (input) increases, the accuracy of the Bloom filter decreases.
-Results are amortized over 1000 random strings.

 ![member](https://github.com/tomtomwombat/fastbloom/assets/45644087/b200796d-45fc-4a28-8162-e3d6ee484a39)
 ![non-member](https://github.com/tomtomwombat/fastbloom/assets/45644087/5a8de330-cf22-4855-861b-b81064ab99ec)
+> Results are amortized over 1000 random strings

 #### Any Hash Goes